Overseas Employment Certificate: Frequently Asked Questions (FAQs)

 4. Do I need to have my employment contract authenticated by the Philippine Embassy?

 The most important requirement for the issuance of an OEC is a verified employment contract.
 Verification is a service that only the POLO, not the Embassy, can provide.
-So your aim must be to get your employment contract verified by POLO Berlin.
+So your aim must be to get your employment contract verified by POLO Czech.

 If, aside from having your employment contract verified by POLO, you are required by POEA to have your contract legalized by a Philippine Embassy or Consulate, then the contract may be acknowledged by a Philippine Embassy or Consulate (including by Honorary Consuls) only if the contract is executed and signed by all parties in person at the Embassy or Consulate.